RadicalxChange/rxc-voice/README.md

 RxC Voice - http://localhost:3000

+## Creating users and accessing the site for testing

-7. Create a superuser to access the admin site
+1. Create a superuser to access the admin site

 ```
 docker exec -it qvtool_api_1 ./QVtoolapi/manage.py createsuperuser
 ```

-8. Log in to the admin site at http://127.0.0.1:8000/admin
+2. Log in to the admin site at http://127.0.0.1:8000/admin

-9. Create a Group named "RxC Voice" -- any objects you create for RxC Voice must be added to this group.
+3. Create a Group named "RxC Voice" -- any objects you create for RxC Voice must be added to this group.

-10. Create a Group named "RxC Conversations" -- any objects you create for RxC Conversations must be added to this group.
+4. Create a Group named "RxC Conversations" -- any objects you create for RxC Conversations must be added to this group.

+5. Create a User.
+It is recommended that you use the same email address for both the "Email address" field and the "Username" field.
+Add the user to the "RxC Voice" group you created in step 3.

+6. Now create a Delegate for the User you just created (The Delegate class is an extension/wrapper of the User class).
+If you have not set up email services, you can bypass the user verification process by checking "Is verified" and entering something into the "Public username" field.

+7. You should now be able to log in to the site with the test user's email and password.

 ## Contribute